realsly2/Orphan-Entity-Cleaner/README.md

 ### Detection Logic

-An entity is marked as orphaned if either orphaned_timestamp exists in its attributes, or both config_entry_id and device_id are None (no connection to a configuration or device).
+An entity is marked as orphaned if orphaned_timestamp exists in its attributes, OR both config_entry_id and device_id are None (no connection to a configuration or device).
 When the scan is called with strict_mode: true, additional checks are performed: entities with a platform reference but without device_id are marked as a warning (orphaned_reason contains "platform_without_device").
 This helps identify potentially problematic entities that might be orphaned under certain circumstances.

 ### Allowlist (Protection List)